Kikou Seiki Unitron

-Kikou Seiki Unitron (機甲世紀ユニトロン) (English: Armor Chronicles Unitron) is a video game.
-It was released in 2000 for the Neo Geo Pocket Color handheld game console.
+Kikou Seiki Unitron (機甲世紀ユニトロン) (English: Armor Chronicles Unitron) is a role-playing video game developed by Yumekobo and published by SNK Playmore.
+It was released in 2000 for the Neo Geo Pocket Color handheld game console only in Japan.
 It is the sequel to Biomotor Unitron.
-It was only released in Japan.

 Gameplay

 The game takes place 400 years after Biomotor Unitron.
-Kikou Seiki Unitron plays similar to Biomotor Unitron with top down dungeons and menu-based combat.
+Kikou Seiki Unitron plays similar to Biomotor Unitron, with top down dungeons and menu-based combat.
 The game requires the player to upgrade their unitron robot with various weapons and accessories to compete against various enemies within the dungeon areas.

-Using a link cable two players can pit their unitrons against each other in a head-to-head battle.
+Using a link cable, two players can pit their unitrons against each other in a head-to-head battle.